The Ultimate Jensen Healey - Gallery

 A 4,800 mile road trip from Redmond WA to Sheboygan WI and back in a 1973 Jensen-Cooper-Lotus-Healey

-(photos of this trek to come)
+(photos of this trek in process of being added)

 I thought that to celebrate our 38th wedding anniversary, my 70th birthday, 41 years of owning my 50 year old English sports car, surviving another 19 years after suffering a very serious stoke and after one-half day of having my car almost finished after 41 years of work, that my wife and I should drive it halfway across the country to the 2024 Healey Conclave at Road America race track and Blue Harbor Resort on Lake Michigan in Sheboygan WI.
 And, hopefully, back home again.

-How do you pack a Jensen-Cooper [Healey] for a 23 day road trip?
-Carefully.Two soft duffle bags under the folded down top and two in the passenger footwell with a trunk full of tools and spare parts.
+How do you pack a Jensen-Cooper [Healey] for a 23 day road trip?Carefully.Two soft duffle bags under the folded down top and two in the passenger footwell v with a trunk full of tools and spare parts.
+Keep Stuffing.

 Well, why not?
 None of us, myself, my wife Bokhee, or my car were getting any younger, I had always wanted to drive a convertible sports car through the Rocky Mountains, and I had always wanted to visit Road America, one of the best, if not the best, race tracks in North America.
 Bokhee agreed to come along as navigator and trip manager so I booked our reservations at the Healey Conclave and some events at the VSCDA [Vintage Sports Car Drivers Association] meeting at Road America the weekend prior to the Conclave.
 What could go wrong?
 Besides, it was now or never.
 But I told Bokhee that there were going to be absolutely no promises that we would even make it or what the trip was going to be like.
 I did promise her that she could bail out at any time and I would drop her off at the nearest airport for a flight home.
 But that I was going to keep going no matter what.